Easter

 Following Mass, participants in the parade promenade to Jackson Square opposite the Cathedral to show off their Easter bonnets and other finery before returning to Antoine’s.
 Awards are given out for the best Easter bonnets, Easter baskets and overall Easter attire.

-Usually after lunch is the Chris Owens French Quarter Easter Parade.
-This tradition, which began back in the early 1980s, features renowned French Quarter singer, dancer and all-around entertainer Chris Owens as the Grand Duchess.
-She stands proudly on her gaily decorated float, assisted by elegantly attired attendants while decked out in one of her stunning, tight-fitting outfits.
+Usually after lunch is the French Quarter Easter Parade.
+This tradition, which began back in the early 1980s, is dedicated to renowned French Quarter singer, dancer and all-around entertainer Chris Owens.

 Then, later in the afternoon, is yet another parade, the Gay Easter Parade, put on by the city’s LGBT community.
 Being nowhere near as wild or extravagant as a Mardi Gras parade, but rather family-friendly, the Gay Easter Parade takes a leisurely route through the French Quarter, passing every gay bar and many gay-owned restaurants and retail shops.
 The paraders ride horse-drawn carriages or floats while wearing showy versions of their Easter Sunday finest.
 Don’t be surprised if you see a gaggle of motorcycle dudes in leather and Easter bonnets roar by.
 Spectators can expect to catch plenty of beads and other throws.